Anti-Raid/khronos/docs/datetime.md

 	--- Translates the current timestamp to a datetime in the said specific timezone
 	now: (self: TimeZone) -> DateTime,

+	--- Converts a unix timestamp to a datetime in the said specific timezone
+	fromTime: (self: TimeZone, timestamp: typesext.I64Convertibles) -> DateTime,

+	--- Converts a unix timestamp in milliseconds to a datetime in the said specific timezone
+	fromTimeMillis: (self: TimeZone, timestamp: typesext.I64Convertibles) -> DateTime,

+	--- Converts a unix timestamp in microseconds to a datetime in the said specific timezone
+	fromTimeMicros: (self: TimeZone, timestamp: typesext.I64Convertibles) -> DateTime,

 	-- Metatable
 	__tostring: (TimeZone) -> string,
 	__eq: (TimeZone, TimeZone) -> boolean